-And what do all these doomsday scenarios have in common?
-Us.
-They are all manmade problems that have escalated with the speed of a bullet over the last 100 years.
-Estimates are that by the year 2035, we will be at a tipping point where our efforts will no longer make a difference.
+All these doomsday scenarios are man-made problems that have escalated over the last 100 years.
+Estimates are that by the year 2035, human civilization will have reached tipping points where efforts to correct problems will no longer make a difference.

 The Karma Constitution and Planned Acts of Kindness are the creation of Lyle Benjamin, Executive Director of 16 Things Kids Can Do, a non-profit educational organization that works for the betterment of kids, people, and the planet through workshops, books, programs and activities designed to help people lead happier, healthier, more successful lives.